davitpapikyan/Gaussian-Processes-for-Machine-Learning/README.md

-# Advanced Seminar Course: Gaussian Processes for Machine Learning (3 ECTS Credits | 10.02.2022)
+# Advanced Seminar Course: Gaussian Processes for Machine Learning

 ## Gaussian Processes for Regression
 This repository includes my slides, paper and jupyter notebook from my presentation on "Gaussian Processes for Regression".